muskanTaza/Dash.Readme-docs/docs/Collections/core-concepts/settlements.md

 next:
   description: ''
 ---
 Settlements refer to the process by which Tazapay transfers (or "sweeps") all collected customer payments into your added bank account.
-It involves consolidating payments processed over a specific period and moving these funds , typically on a weekly or scheduled basis.
+It involves consolidating payments processed over a specific period and moving these funds, typically on a weekly or scheduled basis.

 # The Settlement Object